jhudsl/AnVIL_Book_Getting_Started/docs/02-pis.md

 ### Export Cost Data to BigQuery

 Several useful tools are available to help you further analyze and understand your GCP computing costs.
-Examples include the `AnVILBilling` [Bioconductor package](http://www.bioconductor.org/packages/release/bioc/html/AnVILBilling.html), as well ass [Google Data Studio](https://cloud.google.com/billing/docs/how-to/visualize-data).
+Examples include the `AnVILBilling` [Bioconductor package](http://www.bioconductor.org/packages/release/bioc/html/AnVILBilling.html), as well as [Google Data Studio](https://cloud.google.com/billing/docs/how-to/visualize-data).
 These tools can help give greater insight into the charges to your GCP Billing Account which can help you refine your workflows to minimize expenses.

 In order to make use of these tools, you will need to set up exporting of your cost data to BigQuery.
 This cannot be done retroactively (i.e. you can only export cost data as it is produced; there is no way to export your cost data history).
 Therefore, **we recommend setting up cost data export immediately, so the cost data will be available to you in the future**.

 **NOTE**: This will incur a minimal monthly fee, less than $1 / month (pricing as of Feb 2021)

-#### Set Up Data Export